Ship Pricing

 What this means

-• Inside cabins: Timing barely matters — only 2% separates the earliest and latest windows
+• Inside cabins: Timing barely moves the price — the latest window runs only about 4% above the earliest

-• Suites: Late booking adds 52%.
-This is the biggest penalty of any cabin type
+• Suites: Late booking adds about 19% — the biggest penalty of any cabin type

 Do Last-Minute Deals Exist on Icon?